Dery047/Parking-API/readme.md

 ---

-## nstallation & Setup if you want to run the file in your own device
+## Installation & Setup if you want to run the file in your own device

  >  This project is part of my backend portfolio.
 Feel free to clone and run it locally!
 Here are the instructions to run it in your machine.